Web3Dave/hardhat-proxy-boilerplate/README.md

 # Hardhat Proxy Boilerplate

-This project demonstrates a usecase of common contracts and libraries used in a typical smart contract project.
+This project demonstrates the following common contracts, patterns and libraries along with their associated tests, deployment modules and scripts:

 ## BasicToken
 A basic ERC20 token contract utilizing openzeppelin contracts.